skyepurchase/website/projects/articles/pos.md

 However, this does not mean converting from one form to the other is easy (or possible?
 I'm not confident on that last point, guess I need to prove that these weird loops definitively cannot be converted ... bringing in the Halting problem :eyes:).

+_ALSO_ any Brainf\*\*k program can be rewritten to do the same action without using this "hack" but the onous is now on the programmer.
+This is a common feature of compilers, computers are dumb they can only do so much, think about your code!